ANYTIME FALL-OFF-THE BONE BRAISING OR A ROSH HASHANAH FEAST

 Fennel Bulb (sliced fine)

-First you'll deglaze the pan with 1/4 to 1/2 cup your favourite dark balsamic.
-We like Traditional or Fig. Scrape all the bits and pieces from the bottom.
-Place the meat on top of the other ingredients.
-Then add enough water to partially cover the meat but not submerged.
+Deglaze with 1/4 to 1/2 cup of your favourite dark balsamic.
+We like Traditional or Fig. Apricot white balsamic is another option.
+Scrape all the bits and pieces from the bottom.
+Place all other ingredients in pot, then add the meat on top.
+Add enough water to partially cover the meat but not submerged.
 You could also add a chicken or beef stock instead of water.

 Time To Braise: